-Recommended for students who earned a grade of "B" or higher in a previous Social Studies course.
+Recommended for students who earned a grade of "B" or higher in a previous Social Studies honors or AP course or an "A" in an academic course

 This course covers European history from 1450 (the Renaissance) to the present.
 An emphasis is placed on the intellectual and cultural, political and diplomatic, and social and economic history of Europe.
 Students will have extensive required reading, analytic writing/research assignments, and formal assessments in a seminar classroom setting.
 This course is taught in a blended environment.
 Any students interested in the Engineering and Industrial technology, Science and Health or Human Services career clusters should take this course.
-For students who are academically motivated and looking to expanded historical understanding of Western and World History.
+For students who are academically motivated and looking to expand historical understanding of Western and World History.
 Students who complete this course are expected to take the AP examination in May.